 Outbound Marketing Methodology

-Outbound marketing and lead generation is hard to label as ‘outdated and ineffective’ as it has grown to encompass so much.
+Outbound marketing and lead generation is hard to label as ‘outdated and ineffective’; it has grown to encompass so much.
 Traditional outbound strategies include radio, TV, newspapers, magazines, direct-mail, billboards, and event sponsorships.

-Because outbound marketing has such a long history, it is key we note that the methodology has progressed and diversified along with advancements in technology, marketing strategy, business objectives, and behavioural insights.
-Email marketing and outreach, social media outreach, PPC campaigns and banner campaigns all fall under outbound marketing and are vastly different from offline strategies.
+Because outbound marketing has such a long history it is key we note that the methodology has progressed.
+Not only that, it has diversified along with advancements in technology, marketing strategy, business objectives, and behavioural insights.
+Email marketing and outreach, social media outreach, PPC campaigns and banner campaigns all fall under outbound marketing; these are are vastly different from offline strategies.

 Many of the articles you’ll find from Inbound agencies and Inbound-leaning marketing consultancies don’t make that distinction.
 The top ranking result when you search ‘Inbound v Outbound’ in Google is this article by Duct Tape Marketing, where guest writer Jolynn Oblak sums up Outbound as expensive because “printing and mailing materials or spreading your message through television, radio or other media, making it [Outbound marketing] out of reach for smaller businesses.”

-One reason we have to make the distinction is that email, despite numerous pronouncements of email outreach being dead and audiences hating SPAM, has the highest ROI in the B2B space.
-Research shows that email is the top lead- and revenue-producing vehicle for B2B marketers, and this study from Chief Marketer reveals that email is also the channel producing the highest ROI leads in the B2B space.
-Conducted across more than 200 B2B marketers in mid-2016, the survey indicates that email tops live events and SEO as the channel delivering leads with the best ROI.
+One reason we have to make the distinction is that email; despite numerous pronouncements of email outreach being dead and audiences hating SPAM, has the highest ROI in the B2B space.
+Research shows that email is the top lead- and revenue-producing vehicle for B2B marketers.
+A study from Chief Marketer revealed that email is still the highest ROI in the B2B space.
+A survey conducted revealed that email tops live events and SEO as the best delivering channel regarding ROI.